 - To join me on tour, the price is $120 per person, per night, plus 5% GST.

 - There's no minimum number of guests required, and together we will be a maximum of eight.

 - Accommodation pick-up and drop-off is included, within Yellowknife.

-- Pick-up times will range between 20:30 and 21:00.
+- Pick-up times will range between 20:30 and 21:15.
 Expect to be back at your accommodation between 01:30 and 03:30.
-This will obviously vary greatly depending on the distance we travel, and how auroral conditions are, and how the weather is.
+This will obviously vary greatly depending on the distance we travel, how auroral conditions are, and how the weather is.

 - Individual warm drinks with a few home baked sweets - sometimes not so sweet - will be yours during the night also.

 - I do shoot photos through the night, and you'll receive a few of my images of just the aurora from tour, along with hopefully a starlit or moonlit portrait or two.

 - While I don't yet have the means to rent you winter clothing, My Backyard Tours does, and it's extremely important you stay warm & comfortable during your stay/tour which does mean coming prepared.

 - I love the Ford Transit - comfortable seating for nine restricted to seven, generous headroom, and wrap around glass windows.
 I think you'll love exploring the countryside and staying cosy in it too.

 - There will be nights our drive is long, up to a few hundred kilometres.
 When we need to outrun cloud and trust some weather maps, we're going to do that.
 You'll have plenty of room to stretch out, other guests to enjoy conversation with, gentle music in the background, and a comfortable temperature inside all through the night.